-If you are dismissed or disadvantaged by your employer for a discriminatory reason (for example because of your race, sex, age, family or carer's responsibilities, etc.), or because you have made an inquiry into your workplace rights or sought to exercise your workplace rights (for example, your entitlement to take paid or unpaid leave in accordance with the National Employment Standards), you may be able to make a claim known as a general protections claim under the Fair Work Act.
+If you are dismissed or disadvantaged by your employer for a discriminatory reason (for example, because of your race, religion, sex, sexual orientation, age, disability or family/carer's responsibilities), or because you have made a complaint or inquiry about your workplace rights or you have sought to exercise your workplace rights (for example, your entitlement to take paid or unpaid leave in accordance with the National Employment Standards), you may be able to make a claim known as a general protections claim under the Fair Work Act.
 Any general protections claim involving termination of your employment must be made within 21 days of the date that you are dismissed.

 Where should I go for more information?

-For more information on unfair dismissal, general protections dispute claims and recent changes to the law, visit the JobWatch website or call JobWatch on (03) 9662 1933 (Melbourne callers) or 1800 331 617 (country callers) or contact the Fair Work Commission on 1300 799 675.
+For more information about your entitlements or in relation to unfair dismissal, general protections, discrimination or underpayment claims and recent changes to the law, visit the JobWatch website or call JobWatch on (Melbourne callers) or (country callers) or contact the Fair Work Commission on .

 Where to get help

 Fair Work Commission